labgem/microscope-user-doc/docs/content/mage/info.rst

 * If the reaction has no known coding genes but belongs to a pathway predicted to exist in the current organism, a clickable link to the MetaCyc pathway description is given (eg. fourth row of the example).

-The “Reset” button deletes all results
+The “Reset” button deletes all results.

 How to use the "Rhea reaction" field?